 We welcome proposals from prospective PhD students wanting to join the Open Scores Lab, focusing on topics which intersect with current interests of Lab members or which extend the scope of our work.
 We can support practice-led projects incorporating a portfolio of creative work and more theoretical/musicological research, as well as interdisciplinary approaches.
 Please get in touch if you would like to discuss a proposal.

-Bath Spa also part of the South, West and Wales AHRC Doctoral Training Partnership, an alliance between eight leading universities: Bath Spa plus Aberystwyth, Bath, Bristol, Cardiff, Exeter, Reading and Southampton.
+Bath Spa is also part of the South, West and Wales AHRC Doctoral Training Partnership, an alliance between nine leading universities: Aberystwyth, Bath Spa, Bristol, Cardiff, Cranfield, Exeter, Reading, Southampton and UWE.
 Individually our research excellence is internationally recognised.
 Collectively our expertise creates a centre of excellence supporting and supervising PhD and doctoral students across the humanities, languages and creative arts.
-The SWW AHRC DTP will be awarding up to 50 fully funded doctoral studentships for the best postgraduate research projects across the full range of Arts & Humanities disciplines for 2017-18 entry.
+The SWW AHRC DTP awards up to 50 fully funded doctoral studentships for the best postgraduate research projects across the full range of Arts & Humanities each year.
 You can find out more about the scope and excellence of the Partnerships’s research activities in each subject at the SWW website.
-We also welcome interdisciplinary applications and practice-led research projects.For information about opportunities in Music please see the SWW music pages.
+We also welcome interdisciplinary applications and practice-led research projects.
+The scheme now accepts applications from international students.For information about opportunities in Music please see the SWW music pages.

 For University regulations, fees, and general information, please also visit the University’s research degrees page.

-Current PhD Students
+Current Open Scores Lab PhD Students

 - Caitlin Rowley – Questioning the division of ‘public’ and ‘private’ creative spaces through an interdisciplinary approach to composition derived from a performative interpretation of visual art processes.